ROCm/MIVisionX/README.md

 <p align="center"><img width="70%" src="docs/images/MIVisionX.png" /></p>

 MIVisionX toolkit is a set of comprehensive computer vision and machine intelligence libraries, utilities, and applications bundled into a single toolkit.
 AMD MIVisionX delivers highly optimized open-source implementation of the <a href="https://www.khronos.org/openvx/" target="_blank">Khronos OpenVX™</a> and OpenVX™ Extensions along with Convolution Neural Net Model Compiler & Optimizer supporting <a href="https://onnx.ai/" target="_blank">ONNX</a>, and <a href="https://www.khronos.org/nnef" target="_blank">Khronos NNEF™</a> exchange formats.
-The toolkit allows for rapid prototyping and deployment of optimized workloads on a wide range of computer hardware, including small embedded x86 CPUs, APUs, discrete GPUs, and heterogeneous servers.
+The toolkit allows for rapid prototyping and deployment of optimized computer vision and machine learning inference workloads on a wide range of computer hardware, including small embedded x86 CPUs, APUs, discrete GPUs, and heterogeneous servers.

 * [AMD OpenVX](#amd-openvx)
 * [AMD OpenVX Extensions](#amd-openvx-extensions)